Easy Ground Beef Enchiladas

 Spatula grabbing Ground Beef Enchiladas from a baking pan.

-Here a mixture of Monterey Jack (beautifully melty) and sharp cheddar (super flavorful) are used, but you can use a Mexican blend cheese instead of the two cheeses if you like.
-Those bags of shredded cheeses are lifesavers, and there are so many great varieties available, you can keep changing things up.
+Here, a mixture of Monterey Jack (beautifully melty) and sharp cheddar (super flavorful) is used, but you can use a Mexican blend of cheese instead of the two kinds of cheese if you like.
+Those bags of shredded cheeses are lifesavers, and there are so many great varieties available that you can keep changing things up.

-Once you have your filling made, spread ½ cup of the enchilada sauce mixture into the bottom of a 9 x 13 baking pan.
-Scoop ¼ cup of the filling mixture onto one of the tortillas and roll it up.
+3. Form the enchiladas: Spread 1/2 cup of the enchilada sauce mixture into the bottom of a 9 x 13 baking pan.
+Add 1/4 cup of the filling mixture to each tortilla.
+Roll them up as you go, placing them seam-side down in the baking dish.

-Woman putting ground beef mixture onto a tortilla.
+Woman putting ground beef mixture onto a tortilla and wrapping enchiladas.

-Bake for 20 minutes until the filling is hot and the cheese is nicely melted.
-Serve hot.
+1. Bake and enjoy: Bake at 350ºF for 20 minutes until the filling is hot and the cheese is nicely melted.
+Serve hot with your favorite toppings

 How to Top Enchiladas

-You certainly don’t need to provide toppings for these enchiladas, which are delicious on their own, but if you wanted to make the meal feel extra special, you could offer a selection of sour cream, salsa, fresh cilantro leaves and diced avocado or guacamole and let everyone pick and choose.
+You certainly don’t need to provide toppings for these enchiladas; they are delicious on their own.
+But if you wanted to make the meal feel extra special, you could offer a selection of sour cream, salsa, fresh cilantro leaves, and diced avocado or guacamole, and let everyone pick and choose.

 Pin this now to find it later